kkinnear/zprint/README.md

  * A number of new styles: `:ns-justify`, which will nicely format `ns` macros.
  `:quote-wrap` which will cause a quoted list to wrap, and not format each item running down the page, to mention a few.
  * A more nuanced approach to justification, based on the variance of the lengths of the left-hand elements in a binding vector, map, or cond.
 If the variance is too great, up to two pairs are left out of the justification.
-If that doesn't bring the variance into line, none of the pairs aren't justified.  `{:style :justified}` to try it out!
+If that doesn't bring the variance into line, none of the pairs are justified.  `{:style :justified}` to try it out!
  * The `are` macro is now formatted readably by default.
  * [In-place formatting by file name](./doc/using/files.md), `$ zprint -w file.clj` and `$ zprint -w *.clj`
  * [Check formatting of files without altering them](./doc/using/files.md), using `-c` or `--check`: `$ zprint -c *.clj`.